 Through the Tobacco Control Act and review of PMTAs, FDA also has authority to impose sales and distribution restrictions as part of a product’s specific marketing authorization.
 Further, FDA will have continuing oversight over a product that receives a PMTA marketing order and will monitor the product’s impact in the market to determine whether it remains appropriate for the protection of public health.

-Juul Labs respects FDA’s oversight role of our category, and we are currently preparing our PMTA based on rigorous scientific research.
+Juul Labs respects FDA’s oversight role of our category, and we have submitted our PMTA based on rigorous scientific research.
 Our PMTA will explain the actions we have and are taking to restrict underage access to and limit underage appeal of our products.

 While the PMTA process is underway, Juul Labs recognizes the important role state and local policymakers can play to combat underage use and support FDA’s actions to establish national policy.
 Initiatives such as raising the age of purchase to 21 to comply with federal requirements, strengthening age and identity verification at retailers, and creating a licensing framework are critical steps to preventing underage access and use.

 In addition, state and local policymakers must help provide alternatives for adult smokers by ensuring that all products that are in domestic commerce consistent with FDA policy may be marketed and sold consistent with FDA’s policies.
 In general, we believe that public policy should reflect the continuum of risk for nicotine delivery, and should encourage adult smokers to transition toward potentially less harmful noncombustible products.
 This belief informs the following positions we hold on public policy questions surrounding vapor products.

 In the United States, the Tobacco Control Act provides federal regulatory oversight of tobacco products, including vapor products.
 State governments play a critical role in augmenting that regulatory oversight with laws designed to promote public health and safety consistent with national tobacco policies.